 Next up on our list of Animals that are colorblind, we have one of the most wanted pets, Golden Hamsters.
 Being nocturnal foragers, their vision suffers a deviation in terms of color vision.

-Like Bats, Golden Hamster too relies on their other senses for navigation at night.
+Like Bats, Golden Hamster also relies on their other senses for navigation at night.
 They are monochromatic beings and therefore see only 1 color.
 Other color objects are mostly seen as black and white or in different shades of grey.

 7) Common raccoon